maizeatlas/saegus/src/docs/user_guide/association_mapping_using_tassel.rst

    >>> eigenvalues = np.array(eigendata[0], dtype=np.float)
    >>> eigenvectors = np.array(eigendata[1], dtype=np.float)

-All of the above calculations are performed by :py:method:`pop_struct_eigendecomp`.
-The file for the population structure covariates is written by :py:method:`population_structure_formatter`
+All of the above calculations are performed by :func:`pop_struct_eigendecomp`.
+The file for the population structure covariates is written by :func:`population_structure_formatter`

 .. code-block:: python
    :caption: Population structure file